The geometry of coalescing random walks, the Brownian web distance and KPZ universality: Introduction

 \subsection{The Brownian web distance}

-As the system of coalescing random walks converge to their Brownian counterparts, the discrete web distance also has a limit.
-It turns out that the limiting object can be defined based on the Brownian web and its dual hence we call it the \emph{Brownian web distance}.
+As the system of coalescing random walks converges to their Brownian counterparts, the discrete web distance also has a limit.
+It turns out that the limiting object can be defined based on the Brownian web and its dual, hence we call it the \emph{Brownian web distance}.

-The Brownian web consists of independent coalescing Brownian motions starting at each point of the space-time $\R^2$.
-Based on work of Arratia~\cite{A81}, the Brownian web was first rigorously constructed by T\'oth and Werner \cite{TW98}.
-In their work, the Brownian web it describes the local time profile for the true self-repelling motion.
+Heuristically, the Brownian web contains independent coalescing Brownian motions starting at each point of the space-time $\R^2$.
+Based on the work of Arratia~\cite{A81}, the Brownian web was first rigorously constructed by T\'oth and Werner~\cite{TW98}.
+In their work, the Brownian web describes the local time profile for the true self-repelling motion.
 The term Brownian web first appeared in~\cite{FINR04}.